wavecnct/docs/pages/platform/integrations/zapier.md

 6. You will be directed to a Zap creation page with a preliminary outline of your Zap.
 Each Zap is made of two separate events:

-    A. Trigger: an event that starts the automation process (e.g. new contact creation inside the Wave app).
+    A. Trigger: an event that starts the automation process (e.g. new contact creation).

-    B. Action: the automated process performed once the trigger occurs inside the wave app (i.e. when trigger happens, action follows).
+    B. Action: the automated process performed once the trigger occurs.
+When trigger happens, action follows.
     <br><br>
     <img src="/zap-layout.png" alt="Outline Of A Zap" width="500px"><br>